 Be The Crowd

 All teams now have a working prototype for their final projects.
 In this assignment you will act as the crowd for your classmates’ projects.
-You will receive 1 point towards your participation grade for spending 2 hours working on their projects.
+You will spend a total of 2 hours working on other teams’ projects.
 Here’s what you need to do:

 - Go to this Google spreadsheet and find a project to make contributions to.
 You should look in the Currently accepting submissions? column to be sure that the project you are looking at is currently accepting submissions from the crowd.
 (Note: you can edit this column for your own project, set it to yes when you’re ready.
 Set it to no if you find a bug and need to stop people from giving you data that you cannot use).

 - View the training video and read the step-by-step guide for the project.
 Both of these are included on the spreadsheet.
 If anything is unclear, email the project contact and ask them what you should do.
 They should update the instructions so that other people don’t ask the same question.

 - When you first start working on a project, take a screenshot that shows that project’s HIT.
 The screenshot must include your computer’s clock as well.
 Save a link to the screenshot.
 Protip: Dropbox will allow you to share screenshots (got to Dropbox > Settings > Import and then click on the “Share screenshots using Dropbox” option).
 If you don’t have Dropbox, you can save your screenshots in your github account.